 Litigation can seek monetary damages for number of losses, including:

-At The Personal Injury Law Firm of Bart Bernard, we represent victims of motorcycle accidents in Lafayette, Baton Rouge and Lake Charles, Louisiana.
+At The Personal Injury Bart Bernard Personal Injury Lawyers, we represent victims of motorcycle accidents in Lafayette, Baton Rouge and Lake Charles, Louisiana.
 Whether your motorcycle crash was caused by a road hazard or a negligent driver, attorney Bart Bernard can help you fight for the compensation you rightfully deserve.
 As a veteran personal injury lawyer with more than 20 years of experience winning complex cases for high monetary awards, Bart Bernard has the resources and expertise to go to bat for you.

 To explore your legal options, call today to set up a free case evaluation.